jyourstone/jellyfin-smartplaylist-plugin/README.md

 A rebuilt and modernized plugin to create smart, rule-based playlists in Jellyfin.

-This plugin allows you to create playlists based on a set of rules, which will automatically update as your library changes.
+This plugin allows you to create dynamic playlists based on a set of rules, which will automatically update as your library changes.

 Tested and works with Jellyfin version `10.10.0` and newer.